WRITING BRITAIN

 Documentary

 Short documentary following the process of making the films.
-The documentary questions the social problems facing an emerging social class and asks what more can be provided to today’s youth living within it?
+The documentary questions the social problems facing an emerging social class and asks: what more can be provided to today’s youth living within it?

 WRITING BRITAIN III

-That year we had the pleasure and support of working with Leeds based music team Jez and Tim from Utah Stains, which added a new level of complexity with their skills in producing the music scores for those films.
+That year we had the pleasure and support of working with Leeds based music team Jez and Tim from Utah Saints, which added a new level of complexity with their skills in producing the music scores for those films.
 Attracting industry writers, directors and musicians provides the young people with the aspirations to produce a professional piece of work that can be taken to media outlets.

 “Asma’s film expresses the loneliness of anxiety with clarity and beauty and the central performance has a quiet confidence.
 More than anything, this is a piece for our times and the sentiments expressed could apply to any one of us.”
 Nicola Addyman – Editor of Weekly Programmes at BBC Yorkshire